CloudSlang/docs/tutorial/11_lesson.rst

 .. code-block:: yaml

     - get_equipment:
         loop:
           for: item, price in order_map
           do:
             order:
               - item
               - price

 We'll also need to create some input variables first.
 One variable, that we'll call ``order_map``, will contain the map we're looping on.
+Notice how a map is most easily passed as an input value using the ``default`` property.

 Also, each time through the loop we want to aggregate the data that is output.
 We'll create two variables, ``missing`` and ``total_cost``, for this purpose, defining them as ``overridable`` and giving them default values to start with.

 .. code-block:: yaml

     inputs:
       - first_name
       - middle_name:
           required: false
       - last_name
       - missing:
-            default: "''"
+          default: ""
           overridable: false
       - total_cost:
           default: 0
           overridable: false
-        - order_map: >
+      - order_map:
-            {'laptop': 1000, 'docking station':200, 'monitor': 500, 'phone': 100}
+          default: {'laptop': 1000, 'docking station':200, 'monitor': 500, 'phone': 100}

 Now we can perform the aggregation.
 In ``get_equipment`` task's publish section, we'll add the output variables to the ones we just created in the flow inputs and publish them back to the flow.
 This will run for each iteration after the operation has completed, aggregating all the data.

 Notice the usage of the ``self['']`` syntax to indicate that we're referring to the variable that exists on the flow level and not a variable with the same name that might have been returned from the operation.

 .. code-block:: yaml

     publish:
-                - missing: self['missing'] + unavailable
+      - missing: ${self['missing'] + unavailable}
-                - total_cost: self['total_cost'] + cost
+      - total_cost: ${self['total_cost'] + cost}

 Finally we have to rewire all the navigation logic to take into account our new task.